top of page

 Young athletes should maintain open communication with their parents, coaches, and mentors as they navigate the early recruiting process.
 Seeking guidance can help them make more informed decisions and manage the pressures of early recruitment.

-Understanding the Commitment Timeline
+Understanding the Commitment Timeline if You Receive Scholarship Offers

 Since verbal commitments aren’t binding, athletes are not legally obligated to follow through on an early offer.
 However, these commitments do give both the athlete and the college a basis for building a relationship over the coming years.
 It’s essential to understand that college athletics can be unpredictable, so even with an early offer, both athletes and colleges retain the right to explore other opportunities until an NLI is signed.